 Step 2 - Ship a Picture Using IMGSHP

 Image Ship - IMGSHP

-An image is taken whenever the button is pressed, or when the Image Snap (IMGSNP) command is processed.
+An image is taken whenever the Image Snap (IMGSNP) command is processed.
 The last image is always stored in memory.
 You can "ship" the image by using the IMGSHP command.